-In the coming days and weeks, business schools will release deadlines and application details for the 2019/2020 season (HBS was first out of the gate, setting an R1 deadline of Sept.
-4).
-But whether or not applications are open at your top schools, the time to start your business school application is now.
+In the coming days and weeks, business schools will release deadlines and application details for the 2021-2022 season (HBS was first out of the gate, setting a round 1 deadline of Sept.
+8, 2021).
+But whether applications are open at your top schools or not, the time to start your business school application is now.
 Because you want to actually enjoy the process of applying.

 This means pushing away the inevitable anxiety over ever-higher GMAT scores, M7 admit rates and the competition among talented peers.
 Applying for the MBA represents more than the next step in your career, but the opportunity to pause amid the velocity of your fast-paced life and enter a meaningful process of self-discovery.
 It’s an invitation to really think about where you want to see yourself five to 10 years, what matters most to you, and what you have to offer in both the classroom and in the wider community.
 If you bring awareness to the process of applying, and not just the outcome, the benefits will extend far beyond an acceptance letter.

-From written essays to the admissions interview, the MBA application process is rife with imposing questions designed to surface your unique traits, motivations, values and career aspirations.
-Stanford GSB’s iconic admissions essay, for example, wants to know, “What matters most to you and why,” while Kellogg asks, “How have you grown in the past?
-How do you intend to grow at Kellogg?”
-Columbia’s recently refreshed essay wants “an example of a team failure of which you have been a part” (and what you’d do differently).
-And if that doesn’t make the quant-leaning among us break into a cold sweat, last year Berkeley Haas debuted a Hemingwayesque prompt asking you to distill a memorable life experience into a six-word story.
+From written essays to the admissions interview, the MBA application process is rife with imposing questions designed to surface your unique traits, motivations, values, and career aspirations.
+Stanford GSB’s iconic admissions essay, for example, wants to know, “What matters most to you and why,” while Kellogg asks, “What values are important to you and how have they influenced you?”
+Wharton’s recently refreshed essay wants you to connect the dots from your background to how you’ll “make specific, meaningful contributions to the Wharton community.”
+And if that doesn’t make the quant-leaning among us break into a cold sweat, last year’s new Chicago Booth essay asks you to “tell us something about who you are” outside the office.
 Capturing the admissions committee’s favor with your ability to identify and convey this level of self-awareness requires considerable introspection.

 Injecting the b-school application process with this level of self-discovery is something my Fortuna Admissions colleagues are passionate about.
 With round one four months away, I asked solicited their advice on why to start early and how best to set yourself up for admissions success.